huggingface/datasets/datasets/turk/README.md

 #### Who are the source language producers?

 The references are crowdsourced from Amazon Mechanical Turk.
 The annotators were asked to provide simplifications without losing any information or splitting the input sentence.
-No other demographic or compensation information is provided in the TURKCorpus paper.
+No other demographic or compensation information is provided in the paper.

 ### Annotations